Here is more on how a professional photo shoot can help do this while still staying true to what modeling digitals are for.

 The Camera

 Smartphone vendors keep claiming how great their cameras get with each new version.
 Certainly, having a camera in a smartphone is convenient and they take decent pictures.
 But there are issues.
 For example, the newest iPhone does not even have what most photographers would consider to be a portrait focal length.
-This means images that are slightly warped in how you look.
+This results in images that are slightly warped in how your face looks.

 Working with a professional photographer they can use focal lengths that are more ideal for portraits.
 Thus, the photos end up being a more accurate representation of you.
 Further, they will be far better quality.
 After all, a smartphone is no match for a commercial-grade camera and lenses.

 There are some assumptions being made here.
-First is that the professional photographer is working with a full-frame sensor DSLR or mirrorless camera.
+First is that the professional photographer is working with a full-frame sensor mirrorless or DSLR camera at a minimum.
 Second is that they have quality lenses capable of varied portrait focal lengths.

 Some people might argue they can hardly tell the difference between a DSLR and mirrorless camera compared with their smartphone.
 This does not consider that others can, especially others that regularly work with imagery like modeling agencies and creative directors.